 The device takes Samsung’s Simband smartwatch, which can measure movement, heart rate, blood pressure, blood flow, and skin temperature.
 They have then paired it with audio capture which can pick up signals like tone, pitch, and word choice, and provide a transcript of the text.
 By weighing all of the incoming signals, algorithms can easily classify each five-second installment of conversation as either a positive or a negative response.
 The system can also estimate the emotion of isolated five-second intervals of the conversation, roughly 8 percent better than existing methods.

 Artificial Intelligence (AI)

 The team started with over 500 signals that could tip off how a conversation was going.
 It ranges from movement to speech patterns, to individual word choice.
-They let on-board artificial intelligence to figure out which were most important, rather than letting assumptions dictate.
+They let onboard artificial intelligence to figure out which was most important, rather than letting assumptions dictate.
 These are also the types of social cues that can be difficult for those with anxiety, or for those on the autism spectrum.

 Additional Features that you can Expect

 The Simband system can ascertain overall tone with 83 percent accuracy.
 That leaves plenty of room for misinterpretation, as does the fact that its descriptive buckets are so vast.
 There’s still plenty of room for improvement here.
 The researchers are hoping to be able to adapt the system to more common smartwatches, like Apple’s.
 They foresee additional features, like making the device buzz if an exchange helps interaction go better, and twice when things are getting awkward, to keep its wearer pointed toward a conversational North Star.
 They also intend to add more granularity to the system.
 They want to dive into expressions like boredom, tension, excitement, and all the other textures of human expression.